Home > Blog Posts > A win for Financial inclusion for the ‘unbankable’

 According to NCPA, in the last financial year consumers took out an average of 1.3 loans and, in 84% of cases, the repayments on these loans were successfully made on time.
 NCPA Chairman, Michael Rudd said, “The current laws that apply to payday lenders are working as intended as evidenced by the exceptionally low complaint rates.”

 “The Australian Financial Complaints Authority (AFCA) reported in their first six months of operations from 1st November 2018 of receiving 36,263 complaints.
-Just 115 were regarding small and medium loans providers, which is less than half of 1% of complaints”
+Just 115 were regarding small and medium loans providers, which is less than half of 1% of complaints.”

 Although the fintech industry is still relatively new within Australia, there is real confidence among the finance sector that technology is helping to shape a more positive future for the industry.

 “Ten, even five years ago, there was hardly a fintech industry to speak of when it came to financial inclusion,” said Wessels.
 “Now, it’s different.
-Australia is at the forefront of innovations in fintech and new regulations around comprehensive credit reporting and instant banking are just the tipping point for opening new doors for consumers and business alike.”
+Australia is at the forefront of fintech innovations, and new regulations around comprehensive credit reporting and instant banking are just the tipping point for opening new doors for consumers and business alike.”

 “It’s truly never been a more exciting time to be in the fintech space!”